Help & Info

 Cottage & Bungalow's Ultimate Rug Guide

 A rug isn't simply just a piece of fabric for your feet to step on.
-Putting rugs on display actually follows an intricate and thoughtful selection process.
+Choosing a rug to display actually follows an intricate and thoughtful selection process.
 First of all, you have to decide on the look and feel of your living space.

 Rugs are woven using different techniques and materials, resulting in diverse combinations of textures and appearances.
-Pick the one that suits the theme and look you're trying to achieve.
+Pick rug styles that suit the theme and look you're trying to achieve.

 And it's definitely not just about getting an ornate rug with all the fancy trimmings and prints either.
 Aside from considering the overall theme of your interiors, you also have to think about the functionality of these rugs.
 The foot traffic in a certain area, the humidity, and even the presence of furniture all contribute to your choice of rugs.